 July 2007______________ Purchased property at 1159 N. Greenfield Rd., Gilbert AZ

 February 2018-2019____Deacon Janice Zimbelman

 October 2019__________ Missional Partnership Established with Resurrection Episcopal Church

-February 2022_________Missional Partnership Established with Desert Cross Lutheran Church
+February 2022_________Missional partnership attempted with Desert Cross Lutheran Church in Gilbert

 In August of 1977, the Rev. Paul Black, pastor and Mission Developer, was called by The Division for Mission in North America of the Lutheran Church in America (LCA) to begin a new mission in the Dobson Ranch area of Mesa, AZ.
 Pastor Black soon developed a relationship with Rev. Jim Manning, of Celebration of Life Presbyterian Church, another mission development, and they quickly formed ecumenical collegial relationships with other developing congregations including St. Matthew’s Methodist, College View Baptist, and St. Timothy’s Catholic.
 As they went door to door, they shared names of families who expressed interest in a particular denomination.